Southeast Toyota Distributors: Ship facility

 The ship facility is SETs original vehicle center located on 75-acres at the Jacksonville Port Authority (JaxPort) Talleyrand terminal and has processed vehicles that arrive by ship since 1968.
 25 to 40% of Toyotas sold in the United States come from Japan, Turkey & France, and are processed by SET at the facility.

+Blount Island

 On April 25, 2022, Jaxport and SET jointly announced plans for SET to lease a new vehicle processing facility at nearby Blount Island.
 The new site will allow SET to redesign their operation for efficiency and increased capacity.
 Associate amenities available at other Jacksonville SET facilities will be added at the new location, expected to be completed by the end of 2024.

 Jaxport is currently working with the Florida Department of Transportation on a $45 million project to expand capacities at Blount Island.
 SET will contribute $16.5 million of that cost.
 The facility will then accommodate larger ships and permit two ships to berth simultaneously.
 The new site will have two vehicle processing buildings with a combined 250000 sqft versus 200000 sqft; 88 acre versus 73 acre (non-contiguous) plus new CSX rail connections.

+Following three years of construction, SET celebrated the completion of their $145 million Blount Island vehicle processing center in early February 2026 and began the move from Tallyrand.
+Improvements include a fuel island, charging stations for electric vehicles, a multi-lane car wash and vehicle loading onto railcars.
+Capacity is increased to 4,000 vehicles weekly.